Post-Paris Fashion Manifesto

 - No brand anonymity.
 As an art form, fashion has creators who deserve due attention.
 It’s important to engage with personalities, not merely corporate entities.

-- No explicit military style.
+- No camouflage.
 It’s not stylish, it glamorizes violent death.
 If anything, fashion should champion efforts to eradicate militarism and its many bedfellows of the –ism and –phobia variety.

 - No fur.

-Alexey Timbul is a writer-artist based at the edge of the world on the Canary Islands.
+Alexey Timbul is a writer-artist at the edge of the world on the Canary Islands (Spain)